Page Reviewed / Updated – April 30, 2024

 In addition to the state specific programs that assist in covering the cost of elderly care in Minnesota, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.

-Finding Affordable Care
+Finding Affordable Care in Minnesota

 Given the large variance Minnesota sees in the hourly cost of home care, the monthly cost of assisted living, and the daily cost of adult day care, finding the most affordable care is imperative.
 To assist seniors and their families in doing so, we’ve partnered with several organizations that maintain databases with a large number of care providers.
 This service is provided free of charge.
 It takes into consideration an individual’s care needs, budget and the preferred geographic area of the individual.
 Click here to find affordable care.